-Based on these factors, we believe that the comparable yield of the Notes is equal to 5.12%, compounded monthly.
+Based upon these factors, we believe the comparable yield for these notes is 4.20%, compounded semi-annually.
 Accordingly, U.S. holders will accrue OID in respect of the Notes at a rate equal to this comparable yield.
-The amount of OID allocable to each monthly accrual period will be the product of the "adjusted issue price" of the Notes as of the beginning of each such monthly accrual period, and the comparable yield.
-The "adjusted issue price" of the Notes at the beginning of an accrual period will equal the issue price of the Notes, plus the amount of OID previously includible in the gross income of the U.S. Holder (determined without regard to any adjustments described below), less the projected amount of any payments previously made with respect to the Notes, as reflected in the "projected payment schedule" (described below), without regard to the actual payments made.
+The amount of OID allocable to each six-month accrual period will be the product of the "adjusted issue price" of the Notes as of the beginning of each such monthly accrual period, and the comparable yield.
+The "adjusted issue price" of the Notes at the beginning of an accrual period will equal the issue price of the Notes, plus the amount of OID previously includible in the gross income of the U.S. Holder, less the projected amount of any payments previously made with respect to the Notes, as reflected in the "projected payment schedule" (described below), without regard to the actual payments made.
 The "issue price" of the Notes is expected to be par.
 Except as adjusted as described below, the amount of OID includible in income of each U.S. holder for each taxable year will equal the sum of the "daily portions" of the total OID on the Notes allocable to each day during the taxable year in which a U.S. holder held the Notes, regardless of the U.S. holder's method of accounting.
 The daily portion of the OID is determined by allocating to each day in any accrual period a ratable portion of the OID allocable to such accrual period.

-Under the noncontingent bond method, the comparable yield of a CPDI is used to construct a projected payment schedule that produces the comparable yield.
-Under this method, we believe that the projected payment schedule for the Notes is set forth in the table on the next page:
+Under the noncontingent bond method, the comparable yield of a CPDI is used to construct a projected payment schedule which indicates an amount at maturity that produces the comparable yield.
+Under the noncontingent bond method, the projected payment schedule is not revised to account for changes in circumstances that occur while the Notes are outstanding.
+Under this method, the projected payment schedule derived from the comparable yield set forth above is set forth in the table on the next page: